autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 Sets the `collusion`, `history`, and `jail` punishment factor protocol parameters.

-The new collusion and history factor values must not exceed the [slashing rate scale factor](/concepts/afd/#slashing-protocol-configuration) of the Accountability and Fault Detection protocol's configuration.
+The new collusion and history factor values must not exceed the [slashing rate scale factor](/concepts/afd/#slashing-protocol-configuration) of the Accountability Fault Detection protocol's configuration.
 The jail factor is specified as a number of epochs.

 Constraint checks are applied: